RoshithE/World-Covid-Tracker/README.md

 3) On the right bottom one particular country can be selected to view thier new case and death rate for the day
 4) Top left dashboard shows a world map that conveys the total cases and deaths around the world

 P.S.
 Please be patient to see the full potential of the viz because during the early stages (Jan-Mar) there are not much cases and the viz is pretty empty.
-Towards the start of May the viz gets more data and there are lots of things to observe
+Towards the start of May the viz gets more data and there are lots of things to be observed.